mpeaco/mark-peacock-2021/README.md

-- 👋 Hi, I’m @mark-peacock-2021
+- 👋 Hi I’m Mark Peacock,

-- 👀 I’m interested in Software Engineering and Data Science.
-- 🌱 I’m currently studying Computer Science at the University of Plymouth.
+- I’m currently in my first year, studying Computer Science at the University of Plymouth.

+- I’m interested in Software Engineering and Data Science

+- Uni and personal projects 💻

 <!---
 mark-peacock-2021/mark-peacock-2021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.